rdlauer/articles/blues/pico-python-code/post.md

 ## Why MicroPython?

 As just mentioned, you can develop on the Pico MCU using either C/C++ or MicroPython.
 While I fully admire all of you C developers out there, I gravitate towards higher level languages like Python due to their ease of use and developer experience.
-The [MicroPython docs](http://docs.micropython.org/en/latest/) do a nice job of explaining:
+The [MicroPython docs](http://docs.micropython.org/en/latest/) do a nice job of explaining what it is:

 > MicroPython is a lean and efficient implementation of the Python 3 programming language that includes a small subset of the Python standard library and is optimised to run on microcontrollers and in constrained environments.